Yitzhak Pindrus: Conversion to Judaism through the IDF

 Pindrus has publicly opposed the validity of conversion to Judaism conducted through an Israeli military program.
-In a panel on religion and state held by ITIM: Resources and Advocacy for Jewish Life and the Kippah website held prior to the 2021 Israeli Knesset elections, Pindrus said that he did not recognize the Judaism of IDF Nativ graduates, despite their approval by the Chief Rabbinate.
+In a panel on religion and state held by ITIM and the Kippah website held prior to the 2021 Israeli Knesset elections, Pindrus said that he did not recognize the Judaism of IDF Nativ graduates, despite their approval by the Chief Rabbinate.
 Pindrus later apologized on Israel's Channel 12 for his use of the term "shiksa" when referring to women who converted to Judaism through the IDF.
-Pindrus said the use of the term was not appropriate, although he continued to insist that these women were not Jewish according to halakha.
-Pidrus was reportedly criticized by MK Yair Lapid, who responded that Pindrus' view was reflective of his ignorance of the commitment of these women to preserving Jewish life in Israel.
+Pindrus said the use of the term was not appropriate, although he continued to insist that these women were not Jewish, in accordance with halakha.
+Pidrus was reportedly criticized by MK Yair Lapid, who claimed that Pindrus' view was reflective of his ignorance of the commitment of these women to preserving Jewish life in Israel.

 Women's prayer at the Western Wall

 Pindrus reportedly helped organize a Haredi opposition campaign against Women of the Wall, a pluralistic Jewish prayer group at the Western Wall.